 3 credits.
 Prerequisites: Crj 125, Eng 201, and Soc 230.
 Course focuses on the criminal justice and sociological aspects of the development and current practices involving probation, parole, community-based corrections, and a variety of intermediate sanctions.
-Students will, among other things, be expected to write simulated presentence reports and evalu-
+Students will, among other things, be expected to write simulated presentence reports and evaluate actual files (with names removed) in relation to a variety of simulated decisions (e.g., whether to recommend probation or confinement in the Maine Youth Center).